t-m-comp/logbot2020/README.md

 - *.cpp: Example decision tree codes.

 # How to generate Arduino codes
-You can simply generate codes by:<br>
+You can simply generate codes by:

 `python build_ino.py [options]`

-As for options, please check by: <br>
+As for options, please check by:

 `python build_ino.py -h`